DarkEnergySurvey/qatoolkit/README.txt

 Scripts: (inside bin/)
 ----------------------

+ - assess_SE_products.py : Robert's assesments script.
+Perfoms an
+ assessent of exposures from a first/final cut run.
+The quality of the exposures is based upon the seeing (FWHM), background, and extinction due to clouds

- - color_tile : generate RGB color image for a DES Tile (in the old DB schema and file structure, it still needs to be modidied for the Refact system)
+ - color_tile : generates RGB color image for a DES Tile (in the old DB schema and file structure, it still needs to be modidied for the Refact system)

  - projectDECamPNG : Projects a DECam exposure using SWarp and creates